osusec/beavercds-ng/docs/for-authors/challenge-reference.md

 When uploading, only the basename is used and the path to the file is discarded.

+If a provide item is specified as a single string, it is interpreted as an `include:`.

 ### `.as`

-If `include` is a single file, rename to the given name while uploading.
+If `.include` is a single file, rename to this name while uploading.

 If multiple files, zip them together into the given zip file.

 ### `.from`